emlid/emlid-docs/docs/reach/common/reachview/rtk-settings.md

 ### Positioning mode

-+ **Single** - standalone positioning mode, does not provide improved precision.
++ **Single** - standalone positioning mode, does not provide improved precision
-+ **Kinematic** - most used positioning mode, assumes that the receiver is moving.
++ **Kinematic** - most used positioning mode, assumes that the receiver is moving
 + **Static** - an assumption is made that Reach is static.
-Constraining the system helps to resolve ambiguities faster as well as produce measurements with higher precision.
+Constraining the system helps to resolve ambiguities faster as well as produce measurements with higher precision

 ### GPS AR mode